phil-opp/blog_os/blog/content/edition-2/posts/02-minimal-rust-kernel/index.md

 cargo new --lib disk_image
 ```

-This command creates a new `disk_image` subfolder with a `/Cargo.toml` and a `src/lib.rs` in it.
+This command creates a new `disk_image` subfolder with a `Cargo.toml` and a `src/lib.rs` in it.
 Since this new cargo project will be tightly coupled with our main project, it makes sense to combine the two crates as a [cargo workspace].
 This way, they will share the same `Cargo.lock` for their dependencies and place their compilation artifacts in a common `target` folder.
-To create such a workpace, we add the following to the `Cargo.toml` of our main project:
+To create such a workspace, we add the following to the `Cargo.toml` of our main project:

 [cargo workspace]: https://doc.rust-lang.org/cargo/reference/workspaces.html